 Now the settings previously stored as factory-defaults will be restored.
-You will see a couple of screens on your Radioddity DB25-D and Radioddity GD-88.
+You will see a couple of screens (Recovering, Clearing..., This is Set) on your Radioddity DB25-D and Radioddity GD-88.

 The complete process takes about 15 seconds, depending on the size of the factory-defaults codeplug you previously saved to the radio.